Alpha-Ketoglutarate (AKG / Calcium AKG)

 Benefits

-Demidenko 2021 (PMC8660611) longitudinal observational study followed 42 self-reported healthy individuals taking Rejuvant (sustained-release Ca-AKG + sex-specific vitamins) for 4-10 months.
-AVERAGE 8-YEAR REDUCTION in biological age (TruAge DNA methylation test) over 7 months.
+A longitudinal observational study followed 42 self-reported healthy individuals taking Rejuvant (sustained-release Ca-AKG + sex-specific vitamins) for 4-10 months and reported an average 8-year reduction in biological age (DNA methylation test) over 7 months.
 Substantial effect size if real.
-CRITICAL CAVEATS: (1) self-reported, no placebo control, (2) single DNA methylation clock used, (3) selection bias possible, (4) small sample (n=42), (5) Ca-AKG combined with vitamins (cannot attribute to AKG alone).
+Critical caveats: self-reported, no placebo control, single methylation clock, possible selection bias, small sample, and Ca-AKG combined with vitamins (cannot attribute to AKG alone).
 Hypothesis-generating, not confirmatory.

-ABLE trial (NCT05706389, National University of Singapore Phase 2 RCT) testing Ca-AKG vs placebo for 6 months in 120 middle-aged adults (40-60 years) with biological age higher than chronological age.
+The Able trial (National University of Singapore Phase 2 RCT) is testing Ca-AKG vs placebo for 6 months in 120 middle-aged adults (40-60 years) with biological age higher than chronological age.
 Primary outcome: biological age change.
-Will provide more rigorous evidence than Rejuvant observational study.
+Will provide more rigorous evidence than the Rejuvant observational study.
 Ongoing — results pending.
 Critical for definitively establishing or refuting biological age effects.

 Animal lifespan extension across multiple species

 AKG extends lifespan in fruit flies, C. elegans roundworms, and mice.
-Asadi Shahmirzadi 2020 mouse study showed Ca-AKG reduced frailty and enhanced longevity (compression of morbidity).
+A mouse study showed Ca-AKG reduced frailty and enhanced longevity (compression of morbidity).
 Mechanism: caloric restriction mimetic via inhibiting ATP synthase and TOR, activating AMPK.
 Foundational preclinical evidence supporting human longevity research interest.

 Bone density and strength support